Regular Business Hours and Holidays

 PRIVATELY OWNED UTILITES:

 There may be PRIVATELY OWNED UTILITIES within your intended dig area.
 Private utilities are owned by the owner of the property and these utilities WILL NOT be notified or marked when you contact One-Call of Wyoming.
 It is your responsibility, as the excavator to have private utilities located and it is required by law.
-You can view a list of companies who perform locates for privately owned utilities in Wyoming, on our website, www.onecallofwyoming.com.
+You can view a list (not all encompassing) of companies who perform locates for privately owned utilities in Wyoming, on our website, www.onecallofwyoming.com.
+This is located under the Resources tab, Private Locate Education.

 Title 37 Public Utilities Chapter 12 Article 3.
 DAMAGE TO UNDERGROUND PUBLIC UTILITY FACILITIES